Configure an App to Enable Copy and Paste in Multi-Window

 You will need the following:

-Samsung Galaxy Fold, Z Fold2, or Z Fold3
+- Samsung Galaxy Fold, Z Fold2, Z Fold3, or newer

 - Samsung account